 Don’t put your business at risk by ignoring the dangers of this vulnerability.
 You should have your network audited to ensure that everything on your network is thoroughly patched and determine if any systems are utilizing Log4j.
 It’s just a matter of time before we start seeing widespread exploitation of this vulnerability, so time is of the essence.

-Give Twintel a call at 888-428-0599 to schedule an appointment, even if you aren’t a client.
+Give Twintel a call at 888-428-0599 or schedule a meeting, even if you aren’t a client.
 This is very serious, and we don’t want to see local businesses struggle from this.